 I felt so lucky.
 Before my diagnosis I had never heard of ICP, and if my husband hadn’t been at my obstetrician appointment I would have continued to put my symptoms down to general pregnancy issues.

 Three years later I had another ICP baby (ICP carries a 90 per cent chance of reoccurring).
 This time I was prepared, and it was therefore a very different experience.
 I found a website called “Itchy Moms” that told me everything I needed to know about the condition.
 I was well informed and knew the symptoms I was looking for.
 My doctor and I had a plan in place, and in my mind my baby was always being delivered at 37 weeks.

-My second daughter is now a beautiful, happy two-year-old.
+My second daughter is now a beautiful, happy little girl.

 I have been lucky, but there are mums out there who haven’t been.
 They have lost their babies because of ICP.
 I urge you that if you have a partner, friend or even an acquaintance that is experiencing an itch during pregnancy, let them know to tell their doctor.

 Don’t ignore an itch during pregnancy, it can kill.”

 This information is not intended to be a substitute for professional medical advice.
 Please seek the advice of your doctor if you have any questions or concerns.